sbhadsavle/Spark/README.md

 ## Hadoop

+There are four steps to get a project running:

+1. Create instances
+2. Setup SSH and communication
+3. Setup Hadoop
+4. Run programs, analyze and record performance

+### 1. Create instances

 Create 4 instances using Amazon AWS or Digital Ocean.
-Create an `addresses.yaml` file with the relevant information (see examples for the structure) using information from the AWS or Digital Ocean websites.
+Create an `addresses.yaml` file with the relevant information using information from the AWS or Digital Ocean websites.
+See `examples/addresses.yaml` for the structure of this file.

-#### SSH
+#### 2. SSH

-At a local machine, generate and save a ssh config to `~/.ssh/config` for ease of use:
+At a local machine, generate and save an SSH config to `~/.ssh/config` for ease of use:

 ```
 $ scripts/sshconfig.py addresses.yaml ubuntu '~/.ssh/aws-hadoop.pem'
 ```

-To setup inter-node communication, copy over the local `~/.ssh/config` and key to the namenode and datanodes:
+To setup inter-node communication, copy over the local `~/.ssh/config` and `.pem` to the namenode and datanodes:

 ```
 $ scripts/scp-ssh-config.sh
 ```

-#### SETUP
+#### 3. Setup Hadoop

 Copy over the Hadoop setup scripts to the namenode and datanodes: